 Glances – An Advanced Real Time System Monitoring Tool for Linux

-Earlier, we’ve written about many Linux System Monitor Tools that can be used to monitor performance of Linux systems, but we think that, most users prefer the default one that comes with every Linux distributions (top command).
+Earlier, we’ve written about many Linux System Monitor Tools that can be used to monitor the performance of Linux systems, but we think that most users prefer the default one that comes with every Linux distribution i.e. top command (real-time monitoring of system processes).

-However, sometimes its very tricky to find an application/process that consuming lots of system resources is a bit difficult under top.
-Because top command doesn’t have a ability to highlights programs that are eating too much of CPU, RAM, other resources.
+However, sometimes it is very tricky to find an application/process that consumes lots of system resources is a bit difficult under the top.
+Because the top command doesn’t have the ability to highlight programs that are eating too much CPU, RAM, and other resources.

-For keeping such approach, here we are bringing a powerful system monitor program called “Glances” that automatically highlights programs that are utilizing highest system resources and providing maximum of information about Linux/Unix server.
+For keeping such an approach, here we are bringing a powerful system monitor program called “Glances” that automatically highlights programs that are utilizing the highest system resources and providing maximum information about Linux/Unix servers.

 What is Glances?

-Glances is a cross-platform command-line curses-based system monitoring tool written in Python language which use the psutil library to grab informations from the system.
-With Glance, we can monitor CPU, Load Average, Memory, Network Interfaces, Disk I/O, Processes and File System spaces utilization.
+Glances is a cross-platform command-line curses-based system monitoring tool written in Python language which uses the psutil library to grab information from the system.

 Glances Features

-1. CPU Informations (user related applications, system core programs and idle programs.
+• CPU Information (user-related applications, system core programs, and idle programs.

-2. Total memory Information including RAM, Swap, Free memory etc.
+• Total memory Information including RAM, Swap, Free memory, etc.

-5. Total number of processes, active ones, sleeping processes etc.
+• A total number of processes, active ones, sleeping processes, etc.

-8. Top processes with their CPU/Memory usages, Names and location of application.
+• Top processes with their CPU/Memory usages, Names, and location of the application.

-9. Shows the current date and time at bottom.
+• Shows the current date and time at the bottom.

-10. Highlights processes in Red that consumes highest system resources.
+• Highlights processes in Red that consumes the highest system resources.

 Here is an example screen grab of Glances.